-I have been testing the pregnancy features of the app as my son is much older than the suggested age for the toddler activities, although I have had a peek through the app at the newborn and toddler pages as well!
+I have been testing the pregnancy features of the app as my son is much older than the suggested age for the toddler activities.
+I did have had a peek through the app at the newborn and toddler pages as well!

-Overall I really like the concept of the app, it provides you with a daily activity to aid specific areas of development and explains how/why it works and a link to the scientific study.
+Overall I really like the concept of the app.
+It provides you with daily activities to aid specific areas of development, explaining how/why it works and a link to the scientific study.

-During pregnancy it is a little harder to interact with your baby, it encourages a lot of independent activities which is fine if you bought the whole content library at once but I would feel short changed if I had paid for a single trimester at the same cost as 3 months of the more in-depth content for babies and toddlers.
+During pregnancy it is a little harder to interact with your baby.
+The Oliiki app encourages a lot of independent activities for expectant mothers.
+This is fine if you bought the whole content library at once, but I would feel short changed if I had paid for a single trimester at the same cost as 3 months of the more in-depth content for babies and toddlers.